 Plays Zappa (2000)

 A Swedish outfit that takes a bold approach to Zappa’s catalog by confronting, head-on, the biggest hurdle in covering FZ’s music… the vocals.
-Yeah, the music is difficult… but FZ’s vocals are impossible to replicate.
+Yeah, the music is difficult… but FZ’s vocal attitude is near impossible to replicate.
 Bohuslan uses a ball-busting female vocalist, live on stage, which works fine on material like “Zomby Wolf” (which Frank didn’t originally sing), but stuff like “More Trouble Every Day” suffers from the gender switch.
-There’s plenty of instrumental stuff here, too, so your FZ fix should be at least partially satisfied.
+There’s plenty of instrumental stuff here, too.

 THE MUFFIN MEN